alexdng10/AI-Code-Editor/ARCHITECTURE.md

         *   `var sqliteAdditionalFiles;`: Defines a variable `sqliteAdditionalFiles`.
 This variable will store the additional files for SQLite.
         *   `var languages = {};`: Defines a variable `languages` as an empty object.
 This object will store the language data.
         *   `var layoutConfig = { ... };`: Defines a variable `layoutConfig` that stores the configuration for the Golden Layout.
 This configuration defines the layout of the IDE, including the source code editor, standard input editor, and standard output editor.
+        *   `function openFile(content, filename)`: Opens a file in the editor.
+        *   `function saveFile(content, filename)`: Saves the content of the editor to a file.
+        *   `function setFontSizeForAllEditors(fontSize)`: Sets the font size for all editors.
+        *   `const EXTENSIONS_TABLE`: A table that maps file extensions to language IDs.
+        *   `function getLanguageForExtension(extension)`: Returns the language ID for a given file extension.
 *   **`css/ide.css`**: Contains basic styling for the IDE.
 *   **`js/electron.js`**: Determines if the application is running in Electron environment.
     *   **Functionality:**